aurora-lm/aurora-lm.github.io/src/content/posts/about_us.md

 author: AuroraLM Team
 ---

-AuroraLM is a collaborative effort led by OntocordAI to create completely permissive AI stack for building Multimodal lanrge Language Models.
+AuroraLM is a collaborative effort led by open source collaborators especially OntocordAI to create completely permissive AI stack for building Multimodal lanrge Language Models.
 Create a model and dataset aligned with the laws of nations and policies.
 Developing such a model opens doors for research into creating AI systems that comply with the laws and policies of specific nations, companies, and regions.
-This aligns with OntocordAI's mission to develop lawful and policy-compliant models.
 As part of our commitment to openness, we plan to open-source the entire training pipeline and experimental process—including data synthesis and the evolving methodologies we explore in model training.
+Stay with us!

 ### Team